Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: Analysis of the proposed CHEMP receiver

-This is obtained by substituting (\ref{eqn2}) and (\ref{vs}) in (\ref{ineq}) at high SNRs, and using the fact that $J_{ii}>0$ for all $i$.
-This gives us a sufficient condition for the MPD algorithm to converge to the correct solution.
-It should be noted that (\ref{condition}) is a not a necessary condition for convergence.
-From extensive simulations it has been observed that, at high SNRs, the MPD algorithm converges to the MAP solution even when the matrix $\mj$ is not diagonally dominant.
+which is nothing but the diagonal dominance condition for the matrix $\mj$, and it gives a sufficient condition for the MPD algorithm to converge to the correct solution.
+It should be noted that (\ref{condition2}) is a not a necessary condition for convergence.
+From extensive simulations, it has been observed that the MPD algorithm performs very well for large $N,K$ even when the matrix $\mj$ is not diagonally dominant.